memgraph/docs/docs/reference-guide/graph-algorithms.md

 Weighted shortest path implementation returns only one resulting path from one node to the other.
 Commonly, multiple shortest paths are flowing through different routes.
-Syntax of obtaining all shortest paths is similar to the Weighted Shortest Path and boils down to calling `[*ALLSHORTEST (r, n | r.weight)]` where `r` and `n` define the current expansion relationship and node respectively.
+Syntax of obtaining all shortest paths is similar to the weighted shortest path and boils down to calling `[*ALLSHORTEST (r, n | r.weight)]` where `r` and `n` define the current expansion relationship and node respectively.